hmrguez/Apiand/src/Apiand.Extensions/Readme.md

     // Implementation
 }

-// In your startup or module
+// In your startup or module, only once services.AddServicesWithAttribute(typeof(YourClassInAssembly).Assembly);
-services.AddServicesWithAttribute(typeof(YourClassInAssembly).Assembly);
 ```